fmhoward/DLRS/README.md

 Several special parameters can be provided, in particular the -s command will use the saved predictions allowing easy replication of our analysis without running model_training.py:
 ```
-python model_analysis.py -s #The -s or --saved command will use saved pathologic model predictions from /PROJECT/saved_results/ and embedded in the uch_brca_complete.csv and tcga_brca_complete.csv files (rather then reloading the predictions from the /PROJECTS/UCH_RS/eval/ dircetory).
+python model_analysis.py -s #The -s or --saved command will use saved pathologic model predictions from /PROJECT/saved_results/ and embedded in the uch_brca_complete.csv and tcga_brca_complete.csv files (rather then reloading the predictions from the /PROJECTS/UCH_RS/eval/ directory).
 python model_analysis.py -uf #The -uf or --use_filtered command will train models using tiles selected by the tumor-likelihood model instead of from pathologist
 annotations
 python model_analysis.py -tr #The -tr or --train_receptors command will train models using only HR+/HER2- patients from TCGA